MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/dimensionattribute-data-type-assl.md

 -   Bindings cannot be set to ‘Value’.

- The following elements are unsupported when running the service in DeploymentMode configuration property values of 1 and 2 (SharePoint and Tabular modes, used to run [!INCLUDE[ssGemini](../../../includes/ssgemini-md.md)] and tabular model databases):
+ The following elements are unsupported when running the service in DeploymentMode configuration property values of 1 and 2 (SharePoint and Tabular modes, used to run Power Pivot and tabular model databases):

 -   AttributeHierarchyOptimizedState